Christ-Mind-Teachings/cmi-jsb/_til/chap12.md

 ways, to you I would say:

-Just to the extent that you truly recognize Me within and seek in real earnestness to serve Me, just to that extent will I use you -- no matter what your personality, no matter what its faults, tendencies and weaknesses.
+Just to the extent that you truly recognize Me within and seek in real earnestness to serve Me, just to that extent will I use you &ndash; no matter what your personality, no matter what its faults, tendencies and weaknesses.